-The Light Department is also a participant in MMWEC Project 2015A, a capacity reliability resource in Peabody, Massachusetts.
-Project 2015A is under construction as of December 31, 2023.
+The Light Department is also a participant in the Northeast Reliability Center (formerly known as Project 2015A), a capacity reliability resource in Peabody, Massachusetts, which began commercial operations effective June 29, 2024.

 MMWEC sells all of the capability (Project Capability) of each of its Projects to its Members and other utilities (Project Participants) under Power Sales Agreements (PSAs).
 The Light Department has entered into PSAs with MMWEC.
 Under the PSAs the Department is required to make certain payments to MMWEC payable solely from Municipal Light Department revenues.
 Among other things, the PSAs require each Project Participant to pay its pro rata share of MMWEC's costs related to the Project, which costs include debt service on the revenue bonds issued by MMWEC to finance the Project.
 In addition, should a Project Participant fail to make any payment when due, other Project Participants of that Project may be required to increase (step-up) their payments and correspondingly their Participant's share of that Project's Project Capability.
 Project Participants have covenanted to fix, revise, and collect rates at least sufficient to meet their obligations under the PSAs.
 Each Participant is unconditionally obligated to make payments due to MMWEC whether or not the Project(s) is completed or operating and notwithstanding the suspension or interruption of the output of the Project(s).